joekcollins/guitarchord/README.md

 No external libraries required

 ##  🖥️  GUI
-The GUI for this project is mostly vibe-coded.
-In the future I'd like to get more familiar with tkinter.
+The GUI for this project is made with some simple tkinter tools.
+The fret that the user clicks on is marked with a marker that displays the note of the fret, and that note is then sent into the chord identifier.
+This project is really testing my knowledge with tkinter, and I really need to get more familiar with it.
+In the future, once I'm happy with the amount of features the code has, I'll try to make the GUI a little nicer looking.
+I want to make the fretboard look like an actual fretboard, especially with inlays and a better representation for the nut.

 ## 🤝 Contributing
 Feel free to fork this project, suggest features, or submit pull requests.
 Especially helpful would be: